objcio/articles/2014-08-08-editorial.md

 This month's issue is about a topic we wanted to do for a long time: Testing.

-Automated testing doesn't have a very longstanding tradition in Apple's developer community.
-Some people love it, some hate it, and others just haven gotten around to really look into it.
-Testing has many different aspects, and we hope that no matter what camp you're in, you'll be able to take something away form this issue.
+Automated testing has always been a disputed topic.
+Some people love it, some hate it.
+Testing has many different aspects, and we hope that no matter what camp you're in, this issue has something that helps you improve the quality of your projects.

-We will take look at umbrella term "testing" from many different perspectives to give you a broad overview of all the different techniques involved: [behavior-driven development](TODO), making testing easier with [dependency injection](TODO), [testing bad practices](TODO), [mocking](TODO), Apple's [XCTest toolchain](TODO), [user interface testing](TODO), and [snapshot testing](TODO).
+We will take look at umbrella term "testing" from many different perspectives to give you a broad overview of all the different techniques involved.
+We start out with a look at what [behavior-driven development](TODO) is about and how to use it.
+Then a look at learnings from using Apple's [XCTest toolchain](TODO).
+We dive into [dependency injection](TODO) and how it relates to testing.
+If you've ever wondered about [bad testing practices](TODO) was have you covered, too.
+[Mocking](TODO) is another common tool in the toolchest when writing tests.
+We finish off we two articles about testing related to user-interface code: [user interface testing](TODO), and [snapshot testing](TODO).
 Thanks to all the authors for contributing their experience in this field!

 Happy testing,